ncatlab/nlab-content/pages/0/6/8/6/26860/content.md

 \end{proposition}

-This bijection gives the connected sum of two ordinary knots.
+This bijection gives the connected sum of pairs of ordinary knots.

 ## Properties